From Australian bushfire ashes, a community rises in solidarity

 READ: Relief as rain falls over Australian bushfires

-Standing outside a shabby caravan with plastic chairs and dogs roaming around, Dunn recalls how a friend risked his life to rescue him from his blazing property, and how strangers from a town 70 kilometres away gave him and his wife a tent to sleep in.
+Standing outside a shabby caravan with plastic chairs and dogs roaming around, Dunn recalls how a friend risked his life to rescue him from his blazing property, and how strangers from a town 70km away gave him and his wife a tent to sleep in.

 "That tent saved us," said Dunn, a 62-year-old with an unkempt white beard that reaches his chest.
 "I'm totally overwhelmed by what we've seen here, the generosity of mankind."